Kuberwastaken/blog/content/AI/OpenAI vs DeepSeek - The Battle for AI Dominance and the Meaning of Open.md

 - They don't open-source "the interesting stuff"
 - There's no way to host their models as efficiently as they do internally

+I actually also had a "podcast" with Google's NotebookLM agents regarding this very conversation and this was one of the main topics of the conversation, you can [watch it here](https://www.linkedin.com/feed/update/urn:li:activity:7307229930675654656/) if you are curious

 It's like claiming your restaurant has an "open kitchen" because customers can peek through a tiny window, while your competitor is literally handing out all their recipes and cooking techniques for free.

 ## The Reality Behind DeepSeek